 If you’re running other programs at the same time, perhaps switching to Photoshop, you may need additional RAM.

-A tip – if you’re buying a desktop Mac (not a laptop), it’s much cheaper to buy the extra RAM from OWC (US) or Crucial (International) and install it yourself, rather than paying the Apple premium.
+A tip – if your Mac has user-replaceable RAM, it’s much cheaper to buy the extra RAM from OWC (US) or Crucial (International) and install it yourself, rather than paying the Apple premium.
 Minimal computer knowledge needed!

 The speed of the drive that holds the catalog and previews makes a fairly substantial difference, especially in the Library module and also for startup times.
 This is where an SSD really helps, and therefore it’s the first thing I’d put on my shopping list.
 This is an upgrade that can be beneficial on existing systems, as well as new builds.